 \subsection{Synthesis Under Relaxed Timing Conditions}

 Using a relaxed timing target presents the area complexity of each design without being affected by the critical path.
 The relaxed timing conditions case is represented by a timing target of 10 ns.
 Such a target allowed all the designs to meet timing without requiring additional pipeline stages while being able to use small library cells.
 Additional pipeline stages are not required since the timing target is very relaxed.
-Thus, the latency presented in tables \ref{table:syn_designs_relaxed} and \ref{table:syn_large_relaxed} represents these designs' minimum latency (L).
-Table \ref{table:syn_designs_relaxed} presents the synthesis results of 16$\times$16 bit multipliers.
+Thus, the latencies presented in table \ref{table:syn_designs_relaxed} represent these designs' minimum latency (L).

-Karatsuba designs favor larger multiplications and do not provide area savings for small multiplications; therefore, they are omitted from Table \ref{table:syn_designs_relaxed}.
-The FeedBack (FB) designs best suit applications that do not require very strict timing targets.
-The FB designs can offer around 30\% area savings for a TP of 1/2 and around 45\% for a TP of 1/3 for the conditions presented in Table \ref{table:syn_designs_relaxed}.
-Although Star consumes less energy in this case, it has a much higher average peak power, which is the average power consumed when inputs arrive back to back.
-Peak power is an important consideration since it affects the required power supply and thermal performance.
-Star almost always has a higher average peak power than our designs, which is expected since it can compute a multiplication in every clock cycle.
+Karatsuba designs favor larger multiplications and do not provide area savings for small multiplications; therefore, the results are omitted for 16x16 multiplications as they do not offer significant area savings.
+As intended, the FeedBack (FB) designs best suit applications that do not require very strict timing targets.
+The FB designs can offer around 30\% area savings for a throughput of 1/2 and around 45\% for a throughput of 1/3 for 16$\times$16 multiplications.
+MCIM designs have a lower average peak power, which is the expected power consumption when inputs arrive back to back.
+Average peak power is an important consideration since it affects the required power delivery network and thermal performance.

-Area reductions are much more significant for large multipliers due to their large area complexities.
-The Karatsuba MCIMs were specifically designed for large multiplications.
-Thus, they have an advantage when it comes to large multiplications.
-Single-cycle Karatsuba multipliers save area for only very large multiplications (as large as 512$\times$512 bits).
-Such plain integer multiplications (non-crypto) have a limited number of applications.
-Using a multi-cycle approach, the size at which Karatsuba multipliers become area-efficient becomes much smaller, increasing the number of applications where they can be utilized.
-The proposed multi-cycle Karatsuba multipliers can offer area savings with respect to Star for any multiplication of size 32$\times$32 and greater.
-However, when compared to our other MCIM designs, Karastuba designs only offer an advantage for multiplications of size 128x128 and greater.
-The synthesis results of 128$\times$128 bit multipliers under relaxed timing targets are presented in Table \ref{table:syn_large_relaxed}.